Game of Death: Plot

+Hai would defeat all 25 formidable masters after his follow raiders were taken down by each master of the floor, the last one being James Tien's character.
+He's beaten by the final guardian (Kareem Abdul-Jabbar), a giant fighter who fights with a free and fluid fighting style similar to Hai's Jeet Kune Do.
+Because of the guardian's great size and strength, in addition to his potent martial artistry, he can only be defeated when Hai recognizes and exploits his greatest weakness: an unusually high sensitivity to light.

-Immediately after defeating the giant guardian, Hai turns around and descends the staircase, heading out of the pagoda.
+Immediately after defeating the giant guardian, Hai turns around and descends the staircase heading out of the pagoda.
 Despite all the talk of something awaiting up top of the (now unguarded) flight of stairs, there is no mention of anyone going up to retrieve it.
 No surviving material explains how this affects Hai or his captive siblings.
+An additional character would be played by George Lazenby, being a spiritual guru involved in some sort of war who would help Hai at the end.

 Production

 Although the pagoda was supposed to have five floors, complete scenes were only shot for three of the floors: the "Temple of the Tiger", where Lee faced Inosanto; the "Temple of the Dragon", where he fought Ji Han-jae; and the final floor, known as the "Temple of the Unknown", where he fought Abdul-Jabbar.
 Hapkido master Hwang In-shik was slated to play the guardian of the first floor, a master of a kick-oriented style, while Bruce's long-time student and good friend Taky Kimura was asked to play the guardian of the second floor, a stylist of praying mantis kung fu.

 The goal of the film's plot was to showcase Lee's beliefs regarding the principles of martial arts.
 As each martial artist is defeated (including Lee's allies), the flaws in their fighting style are revealed.
 Some, like Dan Inosanto's character, rely too much on fixed patterns of offensive and defensive techniques, while others lack economy of motion.
 Lee defeats his opponents by having a fighting style that involves fluid movement, unpredictability, and an eclectic blend of techniques.
 His dialogue often includes comments on their weaknesses.